khaled196/project-1-report/paper.md

 # Results
 -->

-## Existing logic programming facilities for SPARQL
+## Research existing logic programming facilities for SPARQL

 The working group researched current solutions for combining logic programming with SPARQL.